What is a first look?

 5. the cocktail hour and/or reception is meant for mingling, not scrambling.

-If you choose the traditional route (waiting to see each other until the ceremony), then you will eat up every minute of your cocktail hour, and possibly even some of the dinner hour scrambling to get family photos and bridal party photos done.
+If you choose the traditional route (waiting to see each other until the ceremony), then you will eat up every minute of your cocktail hour, and possibly even some of the dinner time to get family photos and bridal party photos done.
 So when will you have time to make the most important photographs that will still be hanging on your walls in 50+ years?
 As your Photographer, It's my job to go with the flow on your wedding day - But I can also set up the timeline to guarantee we get everything you want - even if there are unexpected delays or hiccups.

 6. better lighting.